mdleiton/cordova-plugin-integracion-espol/README.md

 ## Description

-Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".
+Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection" with classes bolted on to submit data to network stuff.

 This plugin can be used for geolocation when the app is running in the foreground or background.
 It is more battery and data efficient than html5 geolocation or cordova-geolocation plugin.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).